 Professor of Anthropology

-Claudia Chang has taught at Sweet Briar College since 1981.
-She received her master's and doctorate in anthropology from the State University of New York at Binghamton.
+Professor Chang has taught at Sweet Briar College since 1981.
 Her specialties include ethnoarchaeology, archaeology, Central Asia and the Mediterranean.

 Chang is the director of an international field research project on the archaeology of the Iron Age in the Republic of Kazakhstan.
-She has been a Fulbright Teaching Fellow in 1994-1995 at the Kazakh State University in the Republic of Kazakhstan and in 2006 at Banasthali Vidyapith University in Rajasthan, India.
-In 2015-2016 she is a visiting scholar at the Institute for the Study of the Ancient World (ISAW) at New York University.
+She was a Fulbright Teaching Fellow in 1994-1995 at the Kazakh State University in the Republic of Kazakhstan and in 2006 at Banasthali Vidyapith University in Rajasthan, India.
+In 2015-2016, she was a visiting scholar at the Institute for the Study of the Ancient World (ISAW) at New York University.

-In 1994, she edited, with Harold A. Koster, "Pastoralists at the Periphery: Herders in a Capitalist World" (University of Arizona Press).
-She also has edited volumes on Kazakh prehistory and archaeology, as well as co-edited an exhibition catalog, "Of Gold and Grass: Nomads of Kazakhstan" in 2006 (Foundation for International Arts and Education, Bethesda, Md.).
+In 1994, Chang co-edited “Pastoralists at the Periphery: Herders in a Capitalist World” (University of Arizona Press) with Harold A. Koster.
+She also has edited volumes on Kazakh prehistory and archaeology, as well as co-edited an exhibition catalog, “Of Gold and Grass: Nomads of Kazakhstan” in 2006 (Foundation for International Arts and Education, Bethesda, Md.).
 Chang is the author of more than 25 articles in her field.